 Introduction to API

-API stands for Application Programming Interface.
+API Application Programming Interface.
 As the name suggests, it creates an interface between an application and a program.
 Let’s try to understand with an example: When you go on Google or Bing, you search for a Twitter website.
 You write Twitter.com, and directly a page gets opened up.
 And you see the homepage of Twitter.
 The question arises.
 How does it directly open only the homepage?

 Twitter.com is a domain name.
 Behind every domain name, there is always an IP address.
 A domain name is like the mask of an IP address.
 That’s why when we search Twitter.com it calls the IP address of the server.